PLBY Group Inc. (PLBY) Reveals an Earnings Mystery

 PLBY’s Market Performance

-PLBY stocks went down by -20.62% for the week, with a monthly drop of -49.71% and a quarterly performance of -43.80%, while its annual performance rate touched 15.02%.
-The volatility ratio for the week stands at 13.80% while the volatility levels for the past 30 days are set at 9.47% for PLBY Group Inc..
-The simple moving average for the period of the last 20 days is -34.88% for PLBY stocks with a simple moving average of -54.28% for the last 200 days.
+PLBY stocks went up by 5.81% for the week, with a monthly drop of -36.37% and a quarterly performance of -43.76%, while its annual performance rate touched 32.11%.
+The volatility ratio for the week stands at 14.16% while the volatility levels for the past 30 days are set at 10.86% for PLBY Group Inc..
+The simple moving average for the period of the last 20 days is -16.56% for PLBY stocks with a simple moving average of -46.76% for the last 200 days.

 Analysts’ Opinion of PLBY